 2.10 Three-dimensional Cell Culture

-Human dermal fibroblasts (Lonza) were grown under standard cell culture conditions in standard fibroblast media (Dulbecco’s Modified Eagle’s Medium (DMEM) F-12 with 10% fetal bovine serum (FBS), pen-strep and L-Glutamine, StemCell Technologies, Canada).
+Human dermal fibroblasts (Lonza) were grown under standard cell culture conditions in standard fibroblast media (Dulbecco’s Modified Eagle’s Medium (DMEM) F-12 with 10% fetal bovine serum (FBS), pen-strep and L-Glutamine (StemCell Technologies, Canada).
 Gels were prepared as above, however before gels could set at room temperature, 100 µL was pipetted into 48 well plates and spread across the surface via gentle shaking and spreading with a pipette tip.
 The gel-laden plates were exposed to a solution of CaCl2 for 10 minutes and rinsed with 1 x PBS then exposed to UV for 1 hour and kept at 4 °C for 1-3 days before cell seeding.
 Fibroblasts were seeded at 10,000 per well and media was changed daily.
 At 24 hours and 72 hours in culture, live/dead staining was carried out using Ethium Homodimer (Thermo) and Calcein AM (Thermo) as recommended by the manufacturer.
 Each gel type was assayed in three replicates and three independent experiments were carried out to ensure consistency.
 Stained cells were observed under a fluorescent microscope (EVOS, Thermo).

+Metabolic analysis of cellular proliferation on the hydrogels was carried out using a “Cell Titre Blue” kit (Promega), essentially as follows.
+Hydrogels were prepared in 48 well plates, as described above, before being seeded with 20,000 fibroblasts per well in 200ml of fibroblast culture media.
+The cells were incubated under standard tissue culture conditions, for 24 and 72 hours, before analysis for cellular content, according to manufacturer instruction.
+Absorbance readings were taken using a CLARIOstar plate reader (BMG Labtech).

 2.11 Statistical Analysis

-Statistical analysis in Figure 5a represents unpaired t-tests and Figure 5b represents a one-way ANOVA (GraphPad Prism version 9.1.2) where **** corresponds to p < 0.0001, *** corresponds to p ≤ 0.001, ** corresponds to p ≤ 0.01 and * corresponds to p ≤ 0.05.
+Statistical analysis in Figure 5a represents unpaired t-tests Figure 5b and supplementary figure 4 represents a one-way ANOVA (GraphPad Prism version 9.1.2) where **** corresponds to p < 0.0001, *** corresponds to p ≤ 0.001, ** corresponds to p ≤ 0.01 and * corresponds to p ≤ 0.05.

 3. Results and Discussion